 Location & Getting There

 Wilson Peak is located southeast of Telluride, Colorado in the Lizard Head Wilderness of the Uncompahgre National Forest.
-It is common to confuse Wilson Peak with Mount Wilson, which is another 14,000-foot mountain located very close to the โCoorsโ mountain.
+It is common to confuse Wilson Peak with Mount Wilson, which is another 14,000-foot mountain located very close to the “Coors” mountain.

-To view Wilson Peak from the northern vantage point as featured on the can, the best way to do so is from the top of the gondola at the Telluride Ski Resort, or from another summit near town.
+To view Wilson Peak from the northern vantage point as featured on the can, the best way to do so is from the top of the gondola at the Telluride Ski Resort or another summit near town.
 It is also quite easy to spot Wilson Peak in the distance while driving along State Highway 145, between Placerville and Rico.

 Climbing Wilson Peak